What Is a Digital Signature?

 In contrast, a digital signature is a subset of electronic signatures that employs encryption technology to provide an extra layer of security.
 Digital signatures use a combination of cryptographic methods, including public key infrastructure (PKI), to ensure that the signer is definitively identified and that the signed document has not been altered after signing.

+When a digital signature is applied, a unique digital fingerprint (hash) of the document is created and encrypted using the signer’s private key.
+This encrypted hash, along with the signer’s digital certificate, forms the digital signature.
 To verify the signature, the recipient uses the signer’s public key to decrypt the hash and compare it to a newly generated hash of the received document.
 If the hashes match, it confirms both the signer’s identity and the document’s integrity.

-Common Uses and Digital Signature Examples
+Common Uses for Digital Signatures

-Now that we’ve covered what a digital signature is, you might be curious about its real-world applications.
 Digital signatures are widely used in various sectors, providing a secure and efficient way to manage documents and transactions.

 Digital signatures play a crucial role in the financial industry by validating agreements, authorizing transactions, and streamlining auditing processes.
 Whether you’re signing a digital contract for a loan or completing an online banking transaction, digital signatures ensure that every procedure is secure and efficient.
 They help maintain the integrity and authenticity of financial documents.